 First, start off with a digital elevation model like from one of these free DEM data sources.
 Flow direction determines which direction water will flow in a given cell.

 Based on the direction of the steepest descent in each cell, we measure flow direction.
-In addition, the z-value difference and slope are calculated between neighboring cells.
+Also, the z-value difference and slope are calculated between neighboring cells.

 In a given grid cell, water can flow to one or more of its eight adjacent cells.
-Slope is the ultimate factor how water flows in this model.
+The slope is the ultimate factor in how water flows in this model.

-We use a pour-point model to show how and which direction water travels.
-The eight adjacent cells in the pour point model has a value expressing the way in which water falls.
+We use a pour-point model to show how and in which direction water travels.
+The eight adjacent cells in the pour point model has a value expressing how water drops.

 When water flows in the east direction, it has a value of 1.
 When water flows west, it has a value of 16.
 All 8 adjacent directions at a given point can be described using the eight-direction pour point model.

-When running the flow direction algorithm, the resulting values ranges from 1, 2, 4, 8, 16, 32, 64 and 128.
+When running the flow direction algorithm, the resulting values range from 1, 2, 4, 8, 16, 32, 64, and 128.
 In the eight direction pour-point model diagram, you can understand which flow direction water travels.

 Now, it’s your turn

-Flow accumulation traces backwards showing all the contributing cells.
+Flow accumulation traces backward showing all the contributing cells.